kuczmama/answrly-wordpress/wp-content/plugins/answrly/readme.txt

 **Why Answrly?**

 Before answrly there wasn't too many ways you could monetize your website.
 There was advertising, affiliate marketing, consulting, selling a product, and not much else.
-This allows you to help people with little questions not big enough for a full time consulting gig.
+This allows you to help people with questions not big enough for a full time consulting gig.
 Now, you can sell your expertise and charge customers for just one question or piece of advice.

 **Pricing**